Our Journalists’ Work

 Investigative Editing Corps

-To encourage more investigative reporting in local newsrooms and to help local reporters hone those skills, Report for America partnered with Investigative Editing Corps to oversee several projects over the next two years in its host newsrooms.
+To encourage more investigative reporting in local newsrooms and to help local reporters and editors hone those skills, Report for America partnered with the Investigative Editing Corps to produce up to 10 projects last year and this year.

 “This collaboration is all about helping local news organizations produce stories that matter to their communities,” said Rose Ciotta, founder of Investigative Editing Corps.
 “It also allows experienced editors to help train the next generation of investigative reporters at a time when democracy demands strong fact-based reporting.”